nogibjj/rmr62_azure_databricks/README.md

 `create_and_load_db(dataset:str, db_name:str="GroceryDB", sql_conn:sqlite3.Connection=None) -> sqlite3.Connection` (in transform_load.py):

-Function to create a local SQLite3 database and load data into it.The data is transformed from a CSV file with appropriate format changes made.
+Function to create a MySQL database on Azure Databricks and load data into it.The data is transformed from a CSV file with appropriate format changes made.

 `update_db(conn:sqlite3.Connection=None, database:str="GroceryDB", query_str:str='') -> None` (in updateDb.py):

 Updates entries in the specified data base, based on the passed query.
-If query is left empty, this perform a defualt update on the `GroceryDb`
+If query is left empty, this perform a defualt update on the `nba_players` table.

 `query(query_str:str='', db_name:str='GroceryDB', sql_conn:sqlite3.Connection=None) -> str` (in query.py):

 Function to query the database based on the passed query string.
-If query string is left blank then a couple of default queries are performed on the `GroceryDb`.
+If query string is left blank then a couple of default queries are performed on the `nva_players` table.

 `drop_data(db_name:str="GroceryDB.db", table_name:str="GroceryDB", sql_conn:sqlite3.Connection=None, condition="count_priducts = '11") -> None` (in delete_db.py):